Guess & Sketch: Language Model Guided Transpilation: Neurosymbolic Transpilation:

 \paragraph{Solve the sketch.} To solve the sketch is to find a mapping $\phi$ that correctly populates all holes of the partial program sequence $s$ to satisfy the correctness specification: $\forall d\in\mathcal{D}:P_{x_{b_x}}(d)=P_{\phi(s)}(d)$.

 If a solution populating all holes of the partial program sequences is found by the sketch solver, it is applied to $s$ and the updated subsequence $\phi(s)$ replaces the subsequence in the full program sequence.
 If the subsequence had an out-of-scope reference, the solver would have also resolved a definition of the referenced entity.
 The resolved referenced entity definition is also updated in the full program.
 In cases where a sketching solution cannot be found, \ourmethod\ resorts to the original prediction.
-With this approach, the correctness of \ourmethod\ is always lower-bounded by the correctness of the initial guess.
+Since our method always at least defaults to the original generation, the correctness of \ourmethod\ is lower-bounded by the correctness of the initial guess.
 This full process is summarized in Algorithm~\ref{code:ourmethod}.